|

 can have devastating consequences.
 IvyLeagueAdmission.com is proud to offer a comprehensive guide about references letters for: 1. the candidates

-who need them Ivy League Reference Letters: How to Write (and Get) Persuasive Recommendations for Law School, Medical School and Business School (ISBN 0-9773764-1-9) offers a comprehensive plan to write (and get) reference letters that highlight the specific qualities that admissions committees are seeking.
-It also provides 30 actual letters that have opened doors for candidates in highly competitive programs in law, medicine and business.
-This 75 page guide, which is in a convenient downloadable format, covers the following topics: Chapter 1: How Academic References / Recommendations Are Used What Makes a Great
+who need them Ivy League Reference Letters: How to Write (and Get) Persuasive Recommendations for Law School, Medical School and Business School (ISBN 978-0-9773764-1-4) offers a comprehensive plan to write (and get) reference letters that highlight the specific qualities that admissions committees are seeking.
+It also provides 20 actual letters that have opened doors for candidates in highly competitive programs in law, medicine and business.
+This valuable guide, which is in a convenient digital format, covers the following topics:

-Letter Chapter 2: Who Should Write Your References Academic References
+a Great Letter Chapter 2: Who Should Write Your References Academic

-Chapter 6: Medical School Reference Letters From Professor Chapter 7: Law School Reference Letters From Professor Chapter 8: Business School / MBA Reference Letters From Professor Chapter 9: Recommendations for Special Circumstances Explaining Time Off
+the Letter Chapter 6: Medical School Reference Letters From Professor Chapter 7: Law School Reference Letters From Professor Chapter 8: Business School / MBA Reference Letters From Professor Chapter 9: Recommendations for Special Circumstances Explains

-From Work or School (Law School) Chapter 10: Hall of Shame: References That Do NOT Open Doors Ambiguous Letter
+Time Off From Work or School (Law School) Chapter 10: Hall of Shame: References That Do NOT Open Doors Ambiguous

-admissions process, recommendation letters are a candidate's ONLY chance
+complex admissions process, recommendation letters are a candidate's ONLY

-to present third-party documentation of their essential character traits,
+chance to present third-party documentation of their essential character

-such as humor, maturity and tenacity.
+traits, such as humor, maturity and tenacity.
 After years of painstaking preparation for law school, medical school or business school, why leave your reference letters to chance?
-Please click here to order.
+To order the electronic (pdf) version of the guide for $29.99, please click the link below.
+Ivy

 |